Blog

 Anki is free and highly customizable, but its initial setup is complex and its UI is primarily English-based, which can be challenging in some language environments.
 It's ideal for power users who enjoy tinkering, but not for those who want to skip configuration and focus on learning.

-Recommendations by Goal — Which App Is Right for You?
+Which AI Flashcard App Is Right for Your Goal?

-• Language learning (TOEFL, IELTS, GRE) — Memly is ideal for high-volume vocabulary memorization, with automatic card generation from PDF materials.
-Just 15 minutes of daily review builds your score steadily.
+• Language learning (TOEFL, IELTS, GRE): Memly suits high-volume vocabulary memorization, with automatic card generation from PDF materials.
+Fifteen minutes of daily review keeps a growing word list from decaying.

-• Professional exams (bar exam, MCAT, CPA) — Subject-specific retention settings and large-scale card management are essential.
-Memly's FSRS 6.0 high-precision scheduling gives you the edge.
+• Professional exams (bar exam, MCAT, CPA): These require subject-specific retention settings and card counts in the thousands, where FSRS 6.0 scheduling saves the most review time.

-To learn more about how AI-powered memorization support works and its effectiveness, read our comprehensive guide.
+To learn more about how AI-powered memorization support works and how well it holds up, read our guide.
 For technical details on Memly's FSRS 6.0 algorithm, see Memly x FSRS 6.0: The Cutting-Edge Algorithm Powering Next-Generation Learning.
 You can also explore our 2026 flashcard app comparison and our list of recommended AI flashcard apps.

 Koichi Tachibana